TiE23/metric-teacher/server/README.md

 It uses [**MySQL**](https://www.mysql.com/) for its Database, [**Prisma**](https://www.prisma.io/) for its GraphQL Database, and [**Docker**](https://www.docker.com/) + [**Docker-Compose**](https://docs.docker.com/compose/overview/) to build and run the virtual machines for these programs.

-It is written against **Node.js v10.5.0**, though it does not use any bleeding-edge JavaScript.
+It is written using **Node.js v10.5.0**, though it does not use any bleeding-edge JavaScript.

 I wrote it using the following tools:
 * JetBrain's WebStorm IDE - [jetbrains.com/webstorm](https://www.jetbrains.com/webstorm/)